cTurtle98/Lifealgorithmic/source/cis-191/using_ssh_on_your_vm.md

 ff02::2 ip6-allrouters
 ```

-The hosts file is where the special name "localhost" gets its meaning.
+The hosts file is where the special name `localhost` gets its meaning.
 Also, by adding the name of your computer to the hosts file Linux ensures you'll be able to refer to your computer by name even if it doesn't have a DNS entry.
 The hosts file takes precedence over DNS so if you place a host name in there Linux will use it without question.
 Be careful when you do that because it can cause some very hard to find problems.

 ## Using SSH